Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Paper wasp nest

-Paper wasps like to hang their nests from tree and shrub branches and twigs.
+Paper wasps are semi-social and live in smaller colonies.
+They like to hang their nests from tree and shrub branches and twigs.
 If they find shelter inside, they will construct nests in homes.
 They can be found in attics, windowsills, door frames, and wall voids.
 While they can be found in yards, some species have certain preferences.
 Some paper wasps, like the polistes annularis, prefer locations close to water.
 The apache wasp is often found in fig orchards.

 Paper wasp near nest

-Paper wasps are semi-social and live in smaller colonies.
-In the fall, when temperatures begin to drop, they search for places to shelter during the winter.
+Paper wasps are active throughout spring, summer, and part of autumn.
+In fall, when temperatures begin to drop, they search for places to shelter during winter.
 They often end up in homes in attics and wall voids because these places are sheltered.
-In the spring, they emerge and begin constructing nests and laying eggs.
+In spring, they emerge and begin constructing nests and laying eggs.

 Wasp & Hornet Killer